ckopec-dev/Stem-Cheatsheets/Electronics.md

 ### Resistors

-- Create a resistance in electron flow, like stepping on a water hose
+- Create a resistance in electron flow, like stepping on a water hose.
-- Convert 1st and 2nd stripe by color value, then add color zeroes
+- Convert 1st and 2nd stripe by color value, then add color zeroes.
+- When resistors are in series, electricy has to pass through each of them to reach the other, so resistance rises.
+- When resistors are in parallel, electricty can flow through both, so resistance drops.

 | Color | Value |
 | - | - |